nahhaann/Profile/README.md

 ### 💡 About Me

-- 🌱 Exploring **AI, Machine Learning, Robotics, Data Engineering, Data Analytics, and Business Analytics**
+- 🌱 Exploring **AI, Machine Learning, Data Engineering, Data Analytics, and Business Analytics**
 - 💻 Passionate about **Data Science**
 - 🐍 Skilled in **Python, and MySQL**
 - 📈 Building **insightful dashboards with Power BI & Excel**